top of page

 and the one Hall of Famer that they have, Nolan Arenado, is less the player he was as he fades through his age-34 season.

-However, those not paying attention as they have in the past are missing something.
+However, those not paying attention, as they have in the past, are missing something.
 The St. Louis Cardinals are an intense baseball team.

 This observation might sound like favoritism, but it is not.
 I have two sides to my Cardinal fandom.
 There is the heart that never gives up and the intellectual who can discern when the team is playing well and when they are done.